Carotid body: Action potential

 The type I (glomus) cells in the carotid (and aortic bodies) are derived from neuroectoderm and are thus electrically excitable.
 A decrease in oxygen partial pressure, an increase in carbon dioxide partial pressure, and a decrease in arterial pH can all cause depolarization of the cell membrane, and they affect this by blocking potassium currents.
 This reduction in the membrane potential opens voltage-gated calcium channels, which causes a rise in intracellular calcium concentration.
 This causes exocytosis of vesicles containing a variety of neurotransmitters, including acetylcholine, noradrenaline, dopamine, adenosine, ATP, substance P, and met-enkephalin.
 These act on receptors on the afferent nerve fibres which lie in apposition to the glomus cell to cause an action potential.

 Relay

 The feedback from the carotid body is sent to the cardiorespiratory centers in the medulla oblongata via the afferent branches of the glossopharyngeal nerve.
-The efferent fibres of the aortic body chemoreceptors are relayed by the vagus nerve.
+(The afferent fibers of the aortic body chemoreceptors are relayed by the vagus nerve.)
 These centers, in turn, regulate breathing and blood pressure, with hypoxia causing an increase in ventilation.